novak-99/MLPP/README.md

         - RGB to Grayscale
         - RGB to HSV
         - RGB to YCbCr
+        - RGB to XYZ
+        - XYZ to RGB
 18. ***Utilities***
     1. TP, FP, TN, FN function
     2. Precision